expressjs/body-parser/README.md

 call `req.setEncoding` when using this module.
 The `status` property is set to `500`.

+### too many parameters

+This error will occur when the content of the request exceeds the configured `parameterLimit` for the `urlencoded` parser.
+The `status` property is set to `413`.

 ### unsupported charset "BOGUS"

 This error will occur when the request had a charset parameter in the